-statistics Historical would suggest that Bangladesh is one of the most disaster prone countries in the world with great negative consequences being associated with various human induced natural and The hazards. geophysical location, land characteristics, multiplicity of rivers and the monsoon climate render Bangladesh highly vulnerable to natural hazards.
-The coastal of morphology Bangladesh influences the impact of natural hazards on the area.
+Historical statistics would suggest that Bangladesh is one the most disaster countries in the world with great negative consequences being associated with various natural and human induced hazards.
+The geophysical land characteristics, location, multiplicity of rivers and the climate render monsoon Bangladesh highly vulnerable to hazards.
+The natural of morphology Bangladesh influences the impact of natural hazards on the area.
 Especially in the south eastern area, natural hazards increase the vulnerability of the coastal dwellers.
 Following disaster occurred frequenly in Bangladesh: